ChilliCream/hotchocolate-docs/docs/schema-object-type.md

 }
 ```

-## Introduction

 An object in GraphQL consists of a collection of fields.
-Object field in GraphQL can have arguments, so you could compare it to methods in _C#_.
+Object fields in GraphQL can have arguments, so you could compare it to methods in _C#_.
 Each field has a distinct type.
 All field types have to be output types (scalars, enums, objects, unions or interfaces).
 The arguments of a field on the other hand have to be input types scalars, enums and input objects).

-With _Hot Chocolate_ you can define and object by using the GraphQL SDL or by using C#.
+With _Hot Chocolate_ you can define an object by using the GraphQL SDL syntax or by using C#.
 Each field of an object will get a resolver assigned that knows how to fetch the data for that field.

 A single GraphQL object might be the composition of data that comes from several data sources.